tmknom/configurations/README.md

-# template
+# configurations

-The template repository.
+A collection of configurations.

 ## Description

-Template repository for developing with GitHub.
+This repository gathers configurations to streamline GitHub development.

 ## Usage